There is a war on for your mind.

 Now, this is not to say that the real-life tax bill was a success or failure nor is it to take a side at all in that debate.

-The point is to provide some tools to recognize when information is being shared with you for you to use, versus when information is being shared to mold you for someone else’s benefit.
-And to recognize when true information that would clear every fact-check is the method chosen to do so.
+The point is to provide some tools to recognize when information is being shared with you for your benefit, versus when information is being shared to mold your thoughts for someone else’s benefit.
+And to recognize when those very same mind-molders are using true information that would clear every fact-check to create your reality in your mind.